UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day0.md

     -  ssh was already installed, this is standard UiO desktop PC
     -  when I do the ssh MY_USER_NAME@saga.sigma2.no (with my user name) just nothing happens
      -  Is not SAGA down for maintenance now?
      -  yes.
-SAGA not avaialable, Please use fram
+SAGA not available, Please use fram
      -  From organizer: Workarounds are - using X2Go (see https://documentation.sigma2.no/getting_started/remote-desktop.html?highlight=x2go) or Visual Studio Code (see https://documentation.sigma2.no/code_development/guides/vs_code/connect_to_server.html?highlight=visual%20studio%20code)

    - Sorry, but fram does not work either from the terminal - but from GitBash